petenorth/camel-aggregator/README.md

 Building
 --------

-To build (note that the
+To build

     mvn clean install -Dproperties.path=<JBOSS FUSE HOME>/etc/aggregatorapp.cfg

-Note that ONLY the aggregator.outputpath are USED by the unit test.
+Note that ONLY the aggregator.outputpath from the aggregatorapp.cfg properties file are USED by the unit test.

 To build without running the unit test